bclnr/kb-layout-evaluation/README.md

 The results for languages outside English are slightly off because most accented characters are not taken into account.

-Currently, the ignored characters are `êàçâîôñäöüß/`, mainly because those characters are absent from most considered layouts.
+Currently, the ignored characters are `êàçâîôñäöüß/å`, mainly because those characters are absent from most considered layouts.
 The characters `é` and `è` were added manually to the layouts (on unused keys, on the vowel side if there's one) because I particularly care about French, and due to their high frequency (2.85%).

 The characters `'` and `-` were also added when missing, on unused keys.

-The issue mainly affects German (`äöüß`, 1.56% of the characters), but also French (`êàçâîô`, 0.75%) and Spanish (`ñ`, 0.22%).
+The issue mainly affects German (`äöüß`, 1.56% of the characters), Swedish (`äöå`, 4.45%), but also French (`êàçâîô`, 0.75%) and Spanish (`ñ`, 0.22%).

 To mitigate this, the bigram frequencies are normalized after removing the ignored characters, so the summed grade is still calculated over 100%.